 Renting Your Home for Meetings and Events

 Some hosts use online platforms to rent out portions of their home for daytime events such as workspace usage by individuals booking short time segments; or for ceremonies, conferences or meetings.
 This type of activity generally violates Planning Code rules if the space being used is intended for residential use.

 Short-Term Rentals in Commercial and Industrial Buildings

 Short-term rentals may only be hosted in areas that are permitted for residential use.
-For example, short-term rentals may not be held in a institutional, commercial or industrial building, unless a specific portion of the building is authorized (per the Department of Building Inspection) as a residential dwelling unit.
+For example, short-term rentals may not be held in an institutional, commercial, or industrial building, unless a specific portion of the building is authorized (per the Department of Building Inspection) as a residential dwelling unit.
 In addition, vehicles (including RVs and Camper Vans) and temporary structures (such as tents, sheds, tree houses, etc.) may not be used for short-term rentals.
-Short-term rentals can be hosted in residential portions of live-work units; if the host is a permanent resident.
+Short-term rentals can be hosted in residential portions of live-work units only if the host is a Permanent Resident.
 However, the short-term rental activity is not considered a qualifying business activity in those specific live-work units where a notice of special restrictions (NSR), recorded on the property, requires a business activity/registration for the "work" area.
 Also see: "Ineligible Properties."